What Are Maine Coons Like As Pets: Breed Facts

 For example, if these sociable felines lack social time with their family, or have an unfulfilling living space, etc, the Maine Coon might become destructive (source 1,2,3).

-There are some glaringly obvious physical differences between Maine Coons and other cat breeds that you can easily identify right off the bat.
+There are some glaringly obvious physical differences between Maine Coons and ‘normal’ cat breeds:

 1. Size

-Maine Coons are obviously much bigger than most other domestic cat breeds since they reach up to 25 lbs in weight!
+Maine Coons are much bigger than most other domestic cat breeds since they reach up to 22 lbs in weight!
 (Read more about this).

 Their larger size is an important factor in deciding whether or not they would make the right pet for you, based on the space you have for them to live in.

-The Maine Coon size affects how much these cats will eat, so you need to consider if a larger cat food bill works within your weekly food budget.
+The cat’s size affects how much these cats will eat, so you need to consider if a larger cat food bill works within your weekly food budget.

 Here are some great dry foods that our male Maine Coon cat loves, and which are ideally suited to this cat breed large size.